pyeatt/ebnf2tikz/README.md

 ## About the Code

 This is a work in progress.
 There are still a couple of bugs that I am aware of, but nothing major.
-I have not really started working on newlines, so the diagrams can easily become wider than the space available.
+Some of the line drawing is not quite right, especially involving choice or loop nodes before and after newlines, and choices inside loops.
+I should have that fixed in a few days.

 Originally, I planned to have TikZ do most of the work.
 However, while I could get it to do small diagrams, it failed miserably when